jbx-protocol/juice-docs-v2/docs/api/contracts/jbpaymentterminalstore/read/currentreclaimableoverflowof1.md

     * [`controllerOf`](/api/contracts/jbdirectory/properties/controllerof.md)
     * [`totalOutstandingTokensOf`](/api/contracts/or-controllers/jbcontroller/read/totaloutstandingtokensof.md)

+5. Make sure the provided token count is within the bounds of the total supply.

+    ```solidity
+    // Can't redeem more tokens that is in the supply.
+    if (_tokenCount > _totalSupply) return 0;
+    ```

-5. Return the reclaimable overflow using the project's current funding cycle and the derived current overflow.
+6. Return the reclaimable overflow using the project's current funding cycle and the derived current overflow.

     ```solidity
     // Return the reclaimable overflow amount.